List of tallest structures in Japan: Proposed

+This table lists buildings proposed for construction in Japan that are planned to reach a height of at least 190 m.
+Visionary projects are excluded from this list, but Tokyo's tallest 'vision' projects can be found in the list of tallest structures envisioned for Tokyo.

 Timeline of tallest buildings

 This is a list of buildings that once held the title of tallest building in Japan.
 From its completion in 1958 and until the opening of the Tokyo Skytree in 2011, Tokyo Tower retained the title of tallest structure in Japan, aside from various guyed masts that were built in the 1960s and 1970s, later dismantled in the 1990s.